MicrosoftDocs/VBA-Docs/api/Visio.Application.KeyDown.md

 Unlike some other Visio events, **KeyDown** does not have the prefix **Query**, but it is still a query event.
 That is, you can cancel processing the message sent by **KeyDown**, either by setting _CancelDefault_ to **True**, or, if you are using the **[VisEventProc](visio.iviseventproc.viseventproc.md)** method to handle the event, by returning **True**.
 For more information, see the topics for the **VisEventProc** method and for any of the query events (for example, the **QueryCancelSuspend** event).

 > [!NOTE]
-> Pressing an accelerator key combination, for example, Ctrl + C, does not fire the **KeyDown** event.
+> Pressing an accelerator key combination, for example, Ctrl+C, does not fire the **KeyDown** event.

 If you are using VBA, the syntax in this topic describes a common, efficient way to handle events.